-For the Year 10 entry application, you will be prompted to provide information from and/or attach the following documentation in your online application:
+For the Year 10 entry application, the Primary contact Parent/carer will be prompted to provide information from and/or attach the following documentation in your online application:

 - A recent photograph of the applicant (a school ID or passport-style photo taken within the last 2 years)

 - Medical diagnosis letters/reports*

-*A medical diagnosis report/letter may be requested if an applicant is seeking access or special considerations (adjustments) for the entrance test.
-Please note that special consideration requests and supporting documentation should generally be no more than 3 years old.
-Letters from health practitioners must be on an official letterhead and give clear information on the candidate's condition as it affects their ability to sit the entrance test and recommended adjustments.
+*A medical diagnosis report/letter may be requested if an applicant is seeking access arrangements or reasonable adjustments for the entrance test.
+Please note that supporting documentation should generally be no more than 3 years old.
+Letters from health practitioners must be on an official letterhead and give clear information on the candidate's condition as it affects their ability to sit the entrance test, and specify recommended adjustments.

-The Entrance test is a series of tests approximately 3 hours of duration that will be facilitated by Edutest.
+The Entrance test is a series of tests that will be facilitated by Edutest.
 The tests will cover both ability and achievement.

 Ability tests are designed to measure a child's ability to think, reason and solve problems, without necessarily relying on prior knowledge.
 Ability generally predicts how quickly a child will be able to learn and the level of complexity they can comfortably deal with.